Burlington, Wisconsin: Government

 Burlington has a mayor-council form of government, with a city administrator.
 The mayor is the city's chief executive, responsible for seeing that state law and city ordinances are enforced.
-Mayors are elected to two-year terms; the current mayor is Jeannie Hefty.
+Mayors are elected to two-year terms; the current mayor is Jon Schultz.

 The Common Council is composed of eight aldermen, two in each of Burlington's four districts.
 In every year's spring election, one alderman is elected from each district.
 Aldermen serve two-year terms.

 The city administrator is appointed by the Common Council to oversee the routine operations of the city.

-As of 2018, the Burlington Police Department employed 17 full-time officers; Starting 2020, the Fire Department employs EMT/Firefighters to staff the station full-time, and also has over 30 volunteer Firefighter/EMT's.
+As of 2018, the Burlington Police Department employed 17 full-time officers.
+As of 2020, the Fire Department employed firefighters/EMT's to staff the station full-time, and had over 30 volunteer firefighters/EMT's.

 Education

 The first school classes in Burlington were taught in 1838.
 One of the first teachers was William P. Lyon, later a Justice of the Supreme Court of Wisconsin.
 The settlement's first schoolhouse was built in 1839, and classes were taught there irregularly for the next 15 years.
 An act of the Wisconsin Legislature in 1857 incorporated the Burlington Union School District of Racine County.
 In 1858 and 1859, a schoolhouse was built for the district's use.
 Now called Lincoln School (Burlington, Wisconsin), the building is now used as the headquarters for the Burlington Area School District.
 Early quarrels about the management and costs of the school led to the creation of two rival school boards, each claiming to be legal; a new board gained control in 1861, and lasting stability came to the system in 1872.

-Burlington is now served by the Burlington Area School District.
-The district has eight schools, six in Burlington.
+Burlington is served by the Burlington Area School District.
+The district has seven schools.
 Elementary schools include: